PiaMoe/YOLOv7_distance/README.md

 withheld to create a benchmark for all submitted models during the competition.

 We provide a reliable distance ground truth value by computing the haversine distance between the cameras GPS position for each frame and mapped navigational buoys.
-As you might notice when inspecting some of the images, we decided to also include samples where the distance to the object is significantly large and the object only consist of a few pixels in the video feed.
+As you might notice when inspecting some of the images we decided to also include samples where the distance to the object is significantly large and the object only consist of a few pixels in the video feed.
 This might push the boundaries of the object detector, hence decreasing the mAP metric.
-Since the evaluation metric of the challenge also includes object detection critera (e.g. mAP) you can feel free to remove samples where this might be the case from the training data.
+Since the evaluation metric of the challenge also includes object detection critera (e.g. mAP) you can feel free to remove samples from the training data where this might be the case.

 Examples containing the most common buoy types:
 <p float="left">